CadQuery/cadquery/README.md

 * Output high quality (loss-less) CAD formats like STEP and DXF in addition to STL and AMF.
 * Provide a non-proprietary, plain text model format that can be edited and executed with only a web browser.
 * Offer advanced modeling capabilities such as fillets, curvelinear extrudes, parametric curves and lofts.
+* Build nested assemblies out of individual parts and other assemblies.

 ### Why this fork